-Students will utilize their texts from the Didactic Class in addition to materials provided via Blackboard.
+Students will utilize their texts from the Didactic Class in addition to materials provided by the instructor.
+Blackboard and Platinum Planner online platforms will be utilized on a weekly and often daily basis by students.

-ADDITIONAL CLINICAL ITEMS
+ADDITIONAL CLASSROOM ITEMS

 Students should come to clinicals with appropriate uniform, and equipment listed in clinical handbook, as well as any study materials needed for downtime.
-No computer based materials need be used or brought to a hospital based clinical.
+No computer-based materials need be used or brought to a hospital based clinical.
 Personal computers may be utilized by the student at field clinical sites only with preceptor permission during downtime.
-Any technology is brought on a clinical at the students risk of damage during the clinical.
+Any technology is brought on a clinical at the student's risk of damage or theft during the clinical.